 - 1. The final cover system geomembrane will be a minimum 40-mil Textured Linear Low-Density Polyethylene (LLDPE) supplied and installed by firms approved by Georgia Power. - 2.
-Seams for providing watertight joints will be extrusion or double hot wedge fusion seams. - 3.
+Seams for providing watertight joints will be extrusion or double hot wedge fusion seams using techniques approved by the CQA Engineer. - 3.
 The textured material will have an interface shear resistance (friction angle plus cohesion) with contiguous final cover system components of 24.8 degrees or as directed by the Design Engineer.
 This interface shear is the minimum shear strength represented by a friction angle with an adhesion = 0 psf.
 Equivalent strength combinations that provide satisfactory factors of safety may be approved by the Design Engineer.
-The interface shear strength will be determined by direct shear testing conducted at loads directed by the Design Engineer. - 4.
+The interface shear strength will be determined by direct shear testing conducted at the confining pressure of 250, 500, and 1,000 PSF or as directed by the Design Engineer. - 4.
 Manufacturer Quality Control will confirm that the material meets the minimum physical properties of a 40-mil thick textured LLDPE geomembrane as listed in the latest version of GRI-GM17, "Test methods, test properties and testing frequency for Linear Low-Density Polyethylene (LLDPE) smooth and textured geomembrane".